Climate Leadership

 Key deliverables

-Identifying and progressing estate decarbonisation opportunities, including providing inputs to London's net zero pipeline, supported by signposting to technical assistance and financing opportunities
+Identifying and progressing estate decarbonisation opportunities, supported by signposting to technical assistance and financing opportunities

 Rolling out carbon literacy training for staff, including senior managers